Vincent Paulos

 Vincent Mar Paulos (born 20 February 1964) is the Metropolitan Bishop of the Syro-Malankara Catholic Eparchy of Marthandom.

 Early life

-He was born on 20 February 1964 in Kumarankudy Village near Thiruvattar in the District of Kanyakumari in the state of Tamil Nadu.
+He was born in Kumarankudy Village near Thiruvattar in the District of Kanyakumari in the state of Tamil Nadu.
 He belongs to the Eparchy of Marthandom.
 His parents are Kochupillai and Maria Thangam.

+He was educated at St. Aloysius Seminary, Trivandrum.

 Ministry

 He was ordained priest at his home parish Annakarai on 2 January 1991 by Benedict Mar Gregorios.